TopoMojo: Building Virtual Labs

 Weight

-Weight is the percentage of total for this question.
+Weight is the percentage of the total score for this question.
 The value should be between 0 and 1 or 0 and 100.
 The weights of all questions within the set must add up to 100% or one (1).
 TopoMojo calculates zero (0) values evenly.

 Example